mwmoeller/FHIR-Vewer/README.md

 # IHE-Node is an open source reference implemention of IHE profiles

-The following profiles will be supported in the initial version of this reference implementation
+The following profile is supported in version 0.0.1
 - ATNA

+This reference implementation will be implemented in NodeJS and provided as an NPM for simple inclusion in other NodeJS projects

+#Roadmap
+##Version 0.0.1
+- ATNA

+##Version 0.1.0
 - PIX
 - PDQ

-This reference implementation will be implemented in NodeJS and provided as an NPM for simple inclusion in other NodeJS projects

-#Roadmap
-After the initial release, the following profiles will be implemented
+##Version 0.2.0
 - XDS.b Registry and Repository

+##Longer term roadmap
+- XDS-I.b
 - XCA
+- XCA-I